 David Miscavige, meanwhile, spoke to the faithful and claimed Lisa's death was a conspiracy by Eli Lilly, the German government, and others.

 Scientologist OT 8 Dr. David I. Minkoff had his license suspended on August 3, 2001 for one year and was fined for prescribing medicine to Lisa without even seeing her at the request of Lisa's "caretakers."

 In 2012 information came to light that Scientology allegedly spent more than $30 million to silence the Lisa McPherson case.
 Miscavige allegedly tried to talk to the judge in her case outside of court.
 Church funds were funneled, says an ex member, from expenses to legal defense.
 Scientology is still obsessing over the death of Lisa.

 From a Februray 2013 news account in Australia, it appears that Scientology still holds people in isolation.

-The brick was stolen in early 2014 and will be replaced again.
+The brick was stolen in early 2014 and was replaced again.

 Copyright (c) Jeff Jacobsen.
 Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.2 or any later version published by the Free Software Foundation; with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
 A copy of the license is included in the section entitled "GNU Free Documentation License".